cagefigter/windows-reg-tweaks/README.md

 **Current Status: Over 600+ tweaks**

-Before! you use any tweak ensure you read the comment inside the .reg (labled with ;) to see what it really change.
+Before! you use any tweak ensure you read the comment inside the .reg (labeled with **;**) to see what it really change.
 Of course an backup/snapshot could also help in case something goes wrong.